siobhanlgorman/favoureats/README.md

 The following colour palette was used from [Coolors](https://coolors.co/ffffff-008000-f5f5f5-cccccc-3a3a3a):
 ![](documentation/screenshots/colours.png)

 The colours are chosen to convey nature, fresh clean and nutritious: green, pale grey, dark grey, black and white.

-The predominant colour is green (#008000): used for buttons, links and icons Font colours are charcoal grey and white, adjusted for contrast Shading is muted grey.
+The predominant colour is green (#008000): used for buttons, links and icons.
+Font colours are charcoal grey and white, adjusted for contrast.
+Shading is muted grey.

 ### Typography